Family Letter 5-16-22

 What Happens Now?

-● All areas visited by the person with COVID-19 will be deep cleaned, disinfected, and reopened.
+• All areas visited by the person with COVID-19 will be deep cleaned and disinfected.

 How do we stay healthy?

+Vaccination is the most important tool we have to protect ourselves from COVID-19.
 All New Yorkers age 5 or older are eligible to be vaccinated for COVID-19.
-If someone is fully vaccinated, they do not have to miss school, sports or work if there is a case in their classroom.
 People who are between 5 and 17 years old are eligible for the Pfizer vaccine only; all older ages are eligible for all three vaccines.
+We encourage all eligible students to get vaccinated.
 Find a vaccine site today at https://vaccinefinder.nyc.gov/.
 There is no cost to be vaccinated.

-Please remember to follow these important “Core Four” actions to prevent COVID-19 transmission:
+Please remember to follow these important actions to prevent COVID-19 transmission:

 1. Stay home if sick (except to get essential medical care, including COVID-19 testing).